 There is a small grassy park at the confluence of the Danube and Wörnitz Rivers.
 The Danube flows 2850 km from its source in the Black Forest of Germany all the way to the Black Sea in the east.
 It’s a nice place to relax and look out for wildlife on the water.
 The view of the confluence itself is slightly obscured by trees.

 Directions: Follow the grassy path from the park along the banks of the Danube River.
 Follow this path for 500 metres until you reach a small church.
 Head right, right again and soon left.
-This street will bring you quickly back to the train station.
+This street will bring you quickly back to the train station and the end of the Donauwörth Walking Tour.

 FAQS – Donauwörth Walking Tour